 Who conducts the IME?

-When differences in medical opinions cannot be resolved through other measures, an independent medical panel may be arranged to resolve any conflicting opinions that impact the benefits you receive.
+When differences in medical opinions cannot be resolved, an independent medical panel may be arranged to resolve any conflicting opinions that impact the benefits you receive.

-The panel is required to reach a consensus, and its decision is binding on all parties.
+The panel is required to reach a medical consensus and its decision is binding on all parties.

 Medical panels may be initiated by either a request from WCB-Alberta or a request by the Appeals Commission.